nu1ptr/ml_dl_notebooks/README.md

 `for param in model.parameters():
     param.grad = None`
 8. Use Fuse pointwise operations via @torch.jit.script.
 Pointwise operations are memory bound and require multiple kernel calls. jit will fuse these kernels reducing overhead.
+9. torch.distributions do not have a device argument, so to sample directly on the GPU, your distribution parameters must appropriately be placed on the device beforehand.